fire-sketch/ImageQualityProtonTherapy/README.md

 Look in main_spatialresolution_example.py for creating data with inferior spatial resolution.
 Select the mods gaussian or rectangle and the filterwidths.

 An example with also modifies noise is in main_spatialresolution_and_noise_example.py.
 Here the absolut value for the Std must be set.
-After getting the gamma test arrays as np out of RayStation they are evaluated with the code in Artificial_Data_Evaluation.
+After getting the gamma test arrays as numpy array out of RayStation they are evaluated with the code in Artificial_Data_Evaluation.
 Overlay pictures can be created which lay the gamma test failure pixels visual over the CT images and exports png files for each layer.